Lightsaber: Types

 Lightsabers are depicted as hand-built as part of a Jedi's or Sith's training regimen.
 Each lightsaber is unique, though some may bear resemblance to others, especially if there is a connection between the builders.
 The hilt of most lightsabers is straight and predominantly cylindrical, though there are other lightsaber hilt types.
 The first film appearance of a dual-bladed lightsaber (first depicted in the comic series Tales of the Jedi) was in The Phantom Menace, wielded by Darth Maul; it consists of two regular lightsabers joined at their butt ends each producing a blade independently.
 Count Dooku, beginning with the character's first appearance in Attack of the Clones, is shown to have a lightsaber with a curved hilt.
 The video game Star Wars: The Force Unleashed introduced two other variants: a lightsaber pike (a lightsaber with a shorter blade but a long handle, resembling a spear) and a Tonfa-style lightsaber with right-angle hilt.
 Additionally, in several spin-off series such as The Clone Wars and Rebels, special variants of the lightsaber have been depicted - such as the lightsaber-blaster wielded by Ezra Bridger.

 The Star Wars expanded universe adds several lightsaber types, including short and dual-phase (adjustable length) weapons.
 In Star Wars Rebels, Ezra Bridger's original lightsaber is a hybrid that features a fully functional blaster pistol built into the handle.
 Kylo Ren, introduced in The Force Awakens, uses a lightsaber that features two crosshilt blades, giving it the appearance of a greatsword.
 His blade also has an unstable, fiery appearance, explained in canon reference books as stemming from a cracked kyber crystal.
 The Inquisitors of the Galactic Empire are depicted as wielding a unique variation of a double-bladed saber, mounted on a rotating ring enabling the blades 360 degrees of rotation and short-term flight capability.
 More obscure lightsaber variations, such as the "lightwhip", an elongated flexible blade used in a manner akin to a whip, the "lightclub", an enlarged standard lightsaber, and the "shoto", a dramatically smaller variation often paired with a standard sized saber have also made appearances.
+A lightsaber-sniper rifle hybrid known as the Farkiller was made over a millennium prior to the Imperial Era, and was used in an attempt to assassinate Palpatine.